What is Payday Super?

 Ordinary Time Earnings replaced by Qualifying Earnings

-Prior to Version 25.10, Sybiz Visipay had an informal concept of OTE; this has now been formalised as a check box in pay items in Version 25.10.
-However, as more information has materialised from the ATO there is a new term, Qualifying Earnings (QE) which denotes whether a pay item would ordinarily attract super.
-As such, it is crucial for Sybiz Visipay users to revisit their pay items and ensure OTE (relabelled as QE from Sybiz Visipay 26.00) is being applied correctly to the relevant pay items.
-Reporting of QE will be required under STP2 and will be supported from Sybiz Visipay 26.10 for the 2026/27 financial year and beyond.
+Prior to Version 25.10, Sybiz Visipay had an informal concept of OTE; this was formalised as a check box in pay items in Version 25.10.
+However, as more information materialised from the ATO as legislation evolved there is a new term, Qualifying Earnings (QE) which denotes whether a pay item would ordinarily attract super.
+As such, it is crucial for Sybiz Visipay users to revisit their pay items and ensure QE is being applied correctly to the relevant pay items.
+Reporting of QE is required under STP2 and is supported from Sybiz Visipay 26.10 for the 2026/27 financial year and beyond.

 Qualifying Earnings